30264 - SCIENZA DELLE FINANZE / PUBLIC FINANCE

 - Exercises (exercises, database, software etc.)

 We solve and discuss numerical exercises and theoretical questions in class through the course.
 The goal is to put the concepts and theory of public finance "at work".
-We use theoretical and empirical tools learned during the course for in-class debates on recent public policy discussions.

 |Continuous assessment||Partial exams||General exam|